microsoft/r-server-loan-credit-risk/dba.md

 ## Step 2a: Splitting the data set
 -------------------------

 In this step, we create a stored procedure `[dbo].[splitting]` that splits the data into a training set and a testing set.
-The user has to specify a splitting percentage.
-For example, if the splitting percentage is 70, 70% of the data will be put in the training set, while the other 30% will be assigned to the testing set.
-The `loanId` that will end in the training set is stored in the table `Train_Id`.
+It creates a hash function that ensures repeatability and maps loanIds to integers that will be used later to split the data into a training and a testing set.

  The splitting is performed prior to feature engineering instead of in the training step because the feature engineering creates bins based on conditional inference trees that should be built only on the training set.
 If the bins were computed with the whole data set, the evaluation step would be rigged.

 ### Input:

-* `Merged_Cleaned` View.
+* `Merged_Cleaned` Table.

 ### Output:

-* `Train_Id` table containing the loanId that will end in the training set.
+* `Hash_Id` table containing the `loanId` and mapping through the hash function.

 ### Related files: